Imperial Poetry And Trojan-Horse Inversion

 That makes this page narrower than the parent Stories page and different from a generic poetry page.
 How Poetry Creates Civilization owns language, rhythm, memory, and symbolic media as civilizational form.
 This page owns the darker political mechanism: poetry becomes imperial training when it enters an inherited world and teaches readers to feel that love, mercy, Greek freedom, and human hesitation are threats to piety, order, and mission.

-The December 5, 2024 David lecture gives the origin layer.
+The December 5, 2024 David lecture then gives the Trojan-horse image.
 Jiang is explaining why rulers need stories for legitimacy, identity, and differentiation when he turns to Rome.
 The Aeneid does not only give Augustus descent from Aeneas or make Rome’s history feel providential.
 It also warns Rome that Greek culture is like a Trojan horse: let it into the city and it will corrupt and destroy youLoading source trail.

 The image matters because the danger is cultural rather than only military.
 A rival world can live inside the conqueror through education, theater, rhetoric, philosophy, poetry, and admired heroes.
 That rival world cannot be answered by force alone because it has already entered memory.
 It must be recoded from inside.